Advertiser Disclosure

-Micro-investing apps make it easier for everyone to participate in the financial markets and invest without needing a lot of investment knowledge or cash.
+Micro-investing apps make it easier for everyone to participate in the financial markets and invest without requiring extensive investment knowledge or cash.

 On the other hand, confident investors may choose a DIY approach and invest their money using an online brokerage service.